Stephanie D. Davis

-Stephanie Dawkins Davis (née Stephanie Renaye Dawkins, born 1967) is an American lawyer who is serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+Stephanie Dawkins Davis (born 1967) is an American lawyer who is serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
 She previously served as a United States district judge of the United States District Court for the Eastern District of Michigan and a former United States magistrate judge of the same court.

 Early life and education

 Davis is a native of Kansas City, Kansas, where she was raised as an only child by a single mother.
-She graduated from F.L.
-Schlagle High School.
+She graduated from F. L. Schlagle High School.
 Davis received a Bachelor of Science from Wichita State University in 1989 and her Juris Doctor from the Washington University School of Law in 1992.
 She became interested in the law as a young student in Kansas because of Brown v.
 Board of Education (1954).

 Career

 Davis began her legal career in products liability and commercial law at Dickinson Wright in Detroit, where she was mentored by future Michigan Supreme Court Justice Mary Beth Kelly.
 She left private practice to join the U.S. Attorney's Office for the Eastern District of Michigan in 1997, where she served in both the civil and criminal divisions.
 She spent 18 years working in the U.S. Attorney's Office, prosecuting cases at both the trial and appellate levels, and serving as a deputy unit chief of the Controlled Substances Unit and high-intensity drug trafficking area liaison.
 Davis was a member of the American Constitution Society from 2008 and 2016.
 She also served as the executive assistant U.S. attorney under then-U.S. Attorney Barbara McQuade from 2010 to 2015.
 Davis serves on the advisory board for University of Detroit Mercy School of Law.